scatauk/guidelines/logbook-standards.md

 The [Royal College of Anaesthetists (RCoA)](https://www.rcoa.ac.uk) has asked the [UK Society for Computing And Technology in Anaesthesia (SCATA)](https://www.scata.org.uk) to develop a set of _technical minimum standards for how an acceptable anaesthetic logbook functions_ in terms of _data storage_ and _management_ so that members have guidance and assurance on the selection of safe and acceptable logbook solutions.

-This guidance was developed by SCATA Committee Members _Rob Penders_ (Secretary) and _JP Lomas_ (Chairman), with input from a Working Group convened in February 2024.
-A consultation for input from all SCATA members was undertaken in April 2024 alongside views from relevant RCoA committees and feedback has been incorporated.
+This guidance was developed by SCATA Committee Members Rob Penders (Secretary) and JP Lomas (Chairman), with input from a Working Group convened in February 2024.
+In April 2024, input from all SCATA members was sought, alongside views from relevant RCoA committees, and feedback has been incorporated.

 The standards do not duplicate requirements and recommendations published elsewhere (e.g. best password handling and security practices.
 In particular, we advocate: